 I didn’t plan a solo trip.
 It was early March in 1998.
 There had been a lot of snow that season but in the last 10 days a front had come through.
 Rain had fallen before the frontal passage and brutal cold had followed.
 All that snow was locked in, beneath an tough crusty layer.

 In the past there wasn’t really a legitimate trailhead near the Old Farm Road on 13th lake.
-People headed into the backcountry tend to park at the Garnet Hill Ski Shop…something that is really not fair to the owners of the lodge.
-Basically you’re using their parking to access state land.
-That year I’d bought a Garnet Hill Lodge seasons pass ($75), which I’d leave on the dashboard.
-A quasi-parking permit as I abandoned it, to head into the woods.
+People headed into the backcountry tend to park at the Garnet Hill Ski Shop, which is really not fair to the owners of the lodge.
+Basically you’re using a private parking to access state land.
+That year I’d bought a Garnet Hill Lodge seasons pass, which I’d leave on the dashboard.
+A quasi-parking permit as I abandoned it to head into the woods.

-If you’ve ever done any winter camping solo you know you’re carrying a big pack.
+If you’ve ever done any solo winter camping you know you’re carrying a big pack.
 Not quite ready to head out, I dragged my monster load into the ski shop to get some cocoa and collect myself.
 I got some interesting looks from people.
 I’ll never forget one guy asking me if I was headed out overnight.
 Hard to imagine what you’d do with a pack like that on a day ski.
-I told him “no I just like skiing with a pack.”
-What a smart ass.
+I gave him a smartass answer: “No I just like skiing with a pack.”

 I was excited and anxious.
 I was quietly talking to myself the whole way out to the trail head.
 I had all the gear.
 I knew I could survive.
 But I was alone.
 I just kept imagining the newspaper article detailing my demise.
 I know that’s not exactly a rational thought process.